magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 visit the [Shopping Calculator](http://localhost:3000/shopping.html) URL to play with the Shopping Calculator.

-You can now stop the `boot` process and go back to `valip` project directory, because there is something new to learn before deploying the `valip` library to `clojars` for making it available to anybody else.
+You can now stop the `boot` process and go back again to the `valip` project directory, because there is something new to learn before deploying the `valip` library to `clojars` for making it available to anybody else.

-## Artifact
+## Artifact Versioning

 When we made the `valip` library compliant with the Reader Conditionals extension, we changed its version identifier from `"0.3.2"` to `"0.4.0-SNAPSHOT"`.
-The reason why there are so many `0.x.y` versioned libraries around it's because until their APIs get stable, they never get versioned with a major version number.
+The reason why there are so many `0.x.y` versioned libraries around, it's because until their APIs get stable, they never get versioned with a major version number.
 In the mean time, as dictated by the
 [The Semantic Version Specification](http://semver.org/), anything could change.
-By considering that a lot of open source libraries stay as unstable for a long time, their minor version number is generally treated as major version numbers, meaning that minor version number increments do not guarantee any backward compatibility.
-This is why we incremented the minor version only and not the major version as well, even if our `valip` version is not backward compatible with the `0.3.2`
+By considering that a lot of open source libraries stay as unstable for a long time, their minor version number is generally treated as major version number, meaning that minor version number increments do not guarantee any backward compatibility.
+This is why we incremented the minor version only, and not the major version as well, even if our `valip` version is not backward compatible with the `0.3.2`